dougeby/IntuneDocs/InTuneDocs/DeployUse/deploy-apps.md

 -   Deployments to a device group take precedence over deployments to a user group.
 However, if an app is deployed to a user group with a deployment action of **Available** and the same app is also deployed to a device group with a deployment action of **Not Applicable**, the app will be made available in the company portal for users to install.

--   The intent of the IT admin takes precedence over the user.

 -   An install action takes precedence over an uninstall action.

--   If both a required and an available install are received by a device, the actions are combined (the app is both required and available).
+-   If both a required and an available install are received by a device, the actions are combined (the app is both required and available - in other words, the end user can install it from the company portal before the required install begins).

 ## Next steps